Retrospective Tools

 TeleRetro — pros

-• + Standout engagement features — animated GIF reactions and icebreaker games make retros genuinely enjoyable
+• + Standout engagement features — GIF reactions, music and icebreaker games make retros genuinely enjoyable

 • + Clean, low-friction facilitation flow with timer, voting, grouping and action items in one place